 Many research positions are funded through the two main government funding bodies for oceanographers in the UK, which are the Natural Environment Research Council (NERC) and Department for Environment, Food and Rural Affairs (DEFRA).

-Other major employers include a small number of university research departments, as well as government departments and agencies such as the Environment Agency, Marine Scotland and the Met Office.
+Other major employers include a small number of university research departments, as well as government departments and agencies such as the Environment Agency, Scottish government: marine and fisheries and the Met Office.

 You could also find work with: